The Victoria Police Department is the oldest police force west of the Great Lakes.

-Victoria was also a national leader in community based policing during the 1980's.
+Victoria was also a national leader in community based policing during the 1980’s.
 VicPD opened its first community sub station in 1987, in James Bay.
 Other stations opened in Blanshard, Fairfield, Vic West and Fernwood in the next two years.
-These stations, operated by a sworn member and volunteers are a vital link between the community and the police who serve them.
+These stations, operated by a sworn member and volunteers are vital link between the community and the police who serve them.
 The locations of the stations have changed over the years, reflecting a continuing commitment to providing the best possible service, while working within the constraints of tight budgets.
-While the system of small satellite stations has changes, we have retained a dedicated strong group of volunteers that are the heart of the program.
+While the system of small satellite stations no longer exisist, we have retained a dedicated strong group of volunteers that are the heart of our Community Policing Programs.

 Caledonia Street Headquarters

 In 1996, under the command of Chief Douglas E. Richardson, the members of the Victoria Police Department moved into a new state of the art $18 million dollar facility on Caledonia Ave.